Abu Ayyub al-Ansari: Last military campaign

-In a hadith in Qital al-Rome, a chapter of Sahih Muslim, Muhammad prophesied that the first army to conquer Constantinople will enter Paradise.
+In a hadith in Qital al-Rome, a chapter of Sahih Muslim, Muhammad prophesied that the first army to charge Constantinople will enter Paradise.

 Muhammad ibn Jarir al-Tabari records a number of raids against the Byzantine Empire under the period A.H.
 49 (9/2/669 - 28/1/670).
 Though Abu Ayyub was by then an old man, that did not deter him from enlisting.
 Shortly after engaging in battle, it is recorded that he fell ill and had to withdraw.
 The chief of army staff Yazid ibn Muawiya asked, "Do you need anything, Abu Ayyub?" to which Abu Ayyub replied, "Convey my salaams (Islamic greeting and farewell) to the Muslim armies and tell them, "Abu Ayyub urges you to penetrate deep into enemy territory, as far as you can go; and that you should carry him with you, and that you should bury me under your feet at the walls of Constantinople."
 At this, he died.
 Yazid ordered the Muslim army to fulfil his request, and they pushed back the enemy's forces until they reached the walls of Constantinople where Abu Ayyub was finally interred.

 About this battle, Aslam ibn 'Imran narrates that when they were fighting the Byzantines, a Muslim soldier penetrated deep into enemy ranks.
 The people exclaimed, "Subhan Allah!
 He has contributed to his own destruction."
 Abu Ayyub al-Ansari stood up and answered, "O people!
 You give this interpretation to this verse, whereas it was revealed concerning us the Ansar.
 When Allah had actually given honour to Islam and its supporters had become many, some of us secretly said to one another, 'Our wealth has been depleted, and Allah has given honour to Islam and its supporters have become many, let us stay amidst our wealth and make up what has been depleted of it.'
 Thereupon, Allah revealed to Muhammad, 'And spend in the Path of God (فِي سَبِيلِ اللّهِ), and do not contribute to your own destruction / And spend in the way of Allah and do not throw [yourselves] with your [own] hands into destruction [by refraining].'," refuting what we had said.

+Descendants

+The descendants of Abu Ayyub can be found around the Arabian Peninsula and Indian subcontinent.
+Two of his sons, Khalid and Ayyub, remained in the Arabian Peninsula and their descendants traveled to other countries such as Qatar and Bahrain.
+His other son, Abu Mansur Ummatul Ansari took part in the Muslim conquest of Khorasan under the Muslim general Ahnaf ibn Qais.
+He settled in Herat and his family remained there until 1526.
+The prominent Hanbali scholar from Herat, Abdullah Ansari was descended from Abu Ayyub through his son, Abu Mansur.
+Consequently, the family migrated to the Indian subcontinent with the Mughal emperor Babur.